 Analysis and Test Results

 To break down the pros and cons of each machine, we test them across several categories or metrics.
-This helps us find their strengths and weaknesses while methodically quantifying their performance to rank and score them.
+This helps us identify their strengths and weaknesses and methodically quantify their performance to rank and score them.

 Worse Value